awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 1. To see a summary of your selection, choose **View Cart**\.

+1. If **Order On** is **Now**, the purchase is completed immediately\.
+To queue a purchase, choose **Now** and select a date\.
+You can select a different date for each eligible offering in the cart\.
+The purchase is queued until 00:00, in the time zone of your browser, on the selected date\.

 1. To complete the order, choose **Order**\.
-**Note**

    If, at the time of placing the order, there are offerings similar to your choice but with a lower price, AWS sells you the offerings at the lower price\.

 1. The status of your order is listed in the **State** column\.
 When your order is complete, the **State** value changes from `payment-pending` to `active`\.
 When the Reserved Instance is `active`, it is ready to use\.